dbbrandt/short_answer_granding_capstone_project/capstone_resport.md

 - _Does the final model and solution fit your expectations for the problem, and should it be used in a general setting to solve these types of problems?_

 ### Improvement

+Throught the analysis the goals was to look for improvements since the baseline was not an adequate solution to short answer grading using machine learning.
+Before knowing which direction to persue, it is necessary to fully understand the work done prior and get a sense of how deep learning and machine learning solutions perform and are optimized.

+After testing a variety of approaches, several areas suggest possible paths to some improvement.

+1) Adust for the variying difficulty of questions.
+Balance the correct and incorrect ratios at the question level rather the dataset level.
+This may not be feasible for some questions where there are very low counts of one outcome.
+This may suggest that some questions given the dataset should be discarded and left for manual grading while those with sufficient data to balance difficulty coudl be modeled for machine learning.

+2) Leverage the knowlege of the reference answer.
+This may add value for some questions depending on how consistent the answer are.
+Where the answer can be expressed in may different ways, it might be necessary to provide multiple reference answers and pick the one whith the high similarity scores.

+3) Leverage Pretrained Embedding.
+In order for this to be effective, fix typos and spelling errors and find a way to add jargon specific to the test so those terms are not omitted from the features.
+Vectors for jargon may requries add unique  new vectors for those words that are not in Glove.
+Correcting concatenated words and misspelling will never be perfect but it's a problem that could be particaly solved with algorithms and possible another machine learning approach.

 In this section, you will need to provide discussion as to how one aspect of the implementation you designed could be improved.
 As an example, consider ways your implementation can be made more general, and what would need to be modified.
 You do not need to make this improvement, but the potential solutions resulting from these changes are considered and compared/contrasted to your current solution.
 Questions to ask yourself when writing this section:
 - _Are there further improvements that could be made on the algorithms or techniques you used in this project?_
 - _Were there algorithms or techniques you researched that you did not know how to implement, but would consider using if you knew how?_